-- What do we mean by "anticipating student responses"?

-- Responses to what?

-- What kinds of "responses"?

-- Why bother anticipating student responses?

-- Why does this matter?

-- What are the benefits?

-- How can we go about doing this efficiently and effectively?
+- What does "anticipating student responses in research lesson design" mean? - Why does this matter? - How can we do this both efficiently and effectively?

 THE MONTILLATION AND USES OF TRAXOLINE

 It is very important to learn about traxoline.
 Traxoline is a new form of zionter.
 It is montilled in Ceristanna.
 The Ceristannians found that they could gristerlate large amounts of fervon and then bracter it to quasel traxoline.
 This new, more efficient bracterillation process has the potential to make traxoline one of the most useful products within the molecular family of lukizes snezlaus.